Last Updated on November 24, 2022 by ashley.davis

 Some seniors love their privacy and prefer professionals coming in every day to assist with what they need.
 When choosing in-home care, use a personal medical alert device that notifies caregivers when you’re in distress.
 The wearable call button also lets you speak to a dispatcher through a base unit.

-Types of In-Home Care
+The 3 Types of In-Home Care

 Depending on your needs, having the correct type of home care is critical.
 There’s no need to hire a caregiver for medical reasons when all you need is Homemaker Services.